 Martín has been an active member of his community not only as a pro bono lawyer, but as a volunteer, activist and community leader.
 He has served as a member of the following organizations:

-• Los Diablos Latino Alumni Association of ASU Board of Directors;
+- ASU Los Diablos Latino Alumni Association Board of Directors;

 Martín first ran for office in 2006.
 He ran for the Phoenix Union High School District Governing Board.
 Although he came up short in that race, his race helped reform the school district and their board into the progressive leaders they are today.

-In 2010, Martín ran for a seat in the AZ State House of Representatives for District 13.
-He received endorsements of prominent community leaders, organizations and even the AZ Republic, but despite making a name for himself as an up and coming leader, he lost the race in the primary to 2 long-time incumbents.
+In 2010, Martín ran for a seat in the AZ State House of Representatives in Legislative District 13.
+He received the endorsements of prominent community leaders, organizations and even the AZ Republic, but despite making a name for himself as an up and coming leader, he lost the race in the primary to 2 long-time incumbents.

 However, Martín’s bid for the Pendergast Elementary School District Governing Board in the 2010 General Election was successful and he was appointed to that seat after his opposition dropped out of the race.

-Less than 2 years later, Martín was appointed to the Arizona State House of Representatives in Legislative District 13 in March, 2012.
-He was later elected to House of Representatives Legislative District 29 in November, 2012.
+Less than 2 years later, Martín was appointed to the Arizona State House of Representatives in Legislative District 13 in March, 2012 to fill a vacancy.
+He was later elected to House of Representatives in Legislative District 29 in November, 2012.